jkeza1/Group5_database-prediction/README.md

 ### Database Design and Implementation

-- Developed a relational database schema with three or more tables, including primary and foreign keys.
+- Developed a relational database schema with three tables, including primary and foreign keys.
 - Created an Entity-Relationship Diagram (ERD) to illustrate database relationships.
 - Implemented the schema in MongoDB collections to support NoSQL storage.
 - Developed stored procedures and triggers in the relational database to automate validation and logging.